rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 +++
-title = "React's Ecosystem as a flexible Framework" description = "Often it is difficult to find all the relevant libraries to complement your React application, because React's ecosystem is a flexible yet large framework.
-The article gives you an opinionated React setup by choosing essential libraries: Redux, MobX, React Router, Flow, Styled Components, Lodash, Ramda, Prettier, Axios, ..." date = "2017-08-02T13:50:46+02:00" tags = ["React", "Redux", "JavaScript"] categories = ["React", "Redux", "JavaScript"] keywords = ["essential react libraries"] news_keywords = ["essential react libraries"] hashtag = "#ReactJs" card = "img/posts/essential-react-libraries-framework/banner_640.jpg" banner = "img/posts/essential-react-libraries-framework/banner.jpg" contribute = "essential-react-libraries-framework.md" headline = "React's Ecosystem as a flexible Framework"
+title = "Essential React Libraries in 2018" description = "Often it is difficult to find all the relevant libraries to complement your React application, because React's ecosystem is a flexible yet large framework.
+The article gives you an opinionated React setup by choosing essential libraries: Redux, MobX, React Router, Flow, Styled Components, Lodash, Ramda, Prettier, Axios, ..." date = "2018-01-11T13:50:46+02:00" tags = ["React", "Redux", "JavaScript"] categories = ["React", "Redux", "JavaScript"] keywords = ["react js libraries"] news_keywords = ["react js libraries"] hashtag = "#ReactJs" card = "img/posts/essential-react-libraries-framework/banner_640.jpg" banner = "img/posts/essential-react-libraries-framework/banner.jpg" contribute = "essential-react-libraries-framework.md" headline = "Essential React Libraries in 2018"

 summary = "React with its ecosystem is a flexible framework.
 You can choose your libraries to complement your React core.
 The following article will give you an opinionated approach to select from these libraries to build a sophisticated React application."
 +++

-{{% pin_it_image "essential react libraries" "img/posts/essential-react-libraries-framework/banner.jpg" "is-src-set" %}}
+{{% pin_it_image "react js libraries" "img/posts/essential-react-libraries-framework/banner.jpg" "is-src-set" %}}

 React is only a view-layer library.
 Thus React only enables you to build component driven user interfaces.
 It comes with a couple of built-in solutions though, for instance local state management and syntactic events to make interactions happen, but after all you are only dealing with a view-layer library.